jetbrains-academy/introduction_to_python/Strings/String indexing/task.md

 Note that string indexing always starts at `0`. `index` raises `ValueError` when `x` is not found in the string.

-Indices may also be negative numbers, if you need to start counting from the right (i.e. from the end of your string).
+Indices may also be negative numbers if you need to start counting from the right (i.e. from the end of your string).
 Note that since `-0` is the same as `0` , negative indices start from `-1`.